mukherjee07/molecool/README.md

 [![codecov](https://codecov.io/gh/REPLACE_WITH_OWNER_ACCOUNT/molecool/branch/master/graph/badge.svg)](https://codecov.io/gh/REPLACE_WITH_OWNER_ACCOUNT/molecool/branch/master)

 A python package for visualizing xyz files.
-This package is underd evelopment
+This package is under development

 This code was developed at UND
 ### Copyright